LamaHamadeh/Projects/Quantitative Estimation of Energy Performance of Residential Buildings/README.md

 ***Software.***

 Mainly, you will be using Python as a programming language to perform and apply the Machine Learning algorithm.
 This can be done using Jupyter Notebook application obtained from Anaconda distribution.
-If you are not familiar with it, let me know.